Volgat/olmoearth_pretrain/README.md

 The dataset can be downloaded [here](https://huggingface.co/datasets/allenai/olmoearth_pretrain_dataset).

+Detailed instructions on how to make your own pretraining dataset are available in [the dataset README](olmoearth_pretrain/dataset_creation/README.md).

 ## Training scripts

 Detailed instructions on how to pretrain your own OlmoEarth model are available in [Pretraining.md](docs/Pretraining.md).